 Where the design community meets.

-Creator at Sidebar Joined almost 9 years ago via an invitation from Allan G. Sacha has invited Jeff Escalante, Adam Howell, Moiz Syed, Kevin Suttle, Sarah Robin and 2 others, Apurv Ray, Christian Blavier
+Creator at Sidebar Joined over 9 years ago via an invitation from Allan G. Sacha has invited Jeff Escalante, Adam Howell, Moiz Syed, Kevin Suttle, Sarah Robin and 2 others, Apurv Ray, Christian Blavier

 Wow, I can't believe how ungrateful you are towards the great human beings at Hexcolor.co.
 How dare you call their hard work "spam"??
 Not only is it not spam, it just won us the Ford account!

 True story, I was in a meeting with Mr Ford earlier today and when we suggested he make their next car red as a daring new branding strategy, he asked us if "red" was really the best color name.
 We were stumped.
 Can you imagine if it turned out there were better color names out there?
 What if Toyota or Oldsmobile or any of their other major competitors used these better color names?
 Ford would become the laughingstock of the entire industry!

 Thankfully at that key moment I remembered the existence of Hexcolor.co so I quickly brought it up.
 And there it was: Barberry #ee1133, the guaranteed Best Color Name!
 Much better than "red"!

 With this assurance, Mr Ford handed us a big check for a quintillion dollars and told us to get to work.
 The new Ford Barberry, coming to you soon in a local dealership!

 Wow, the header is awesome!
 How did you make it?

 Also small heads up: the Twitter site meta tag comes up as httpfuseblog instead of fuselinks.

 I wrote up a short case study about the new Sidebar (http://sidebar.io/) design I just launched.
 It was fun to look at past iterations to remind myself of how the design has evolved!